-Impairment of property, plant and equipment, right-of-use assets, and intangible assets On each balance sheet date, the Company reviews its property, plant, and equipment, right-of-use assets, and intangible assets, to determine whether there is any indication that those assets have suffered an impairment loss.
+Impairment of property, plant and equipment, right-of-use assets, and intangible assets On each balance sheet date, the Group reviews its property, plant, and equipment, right-of-use assets, and intangible assets, to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss.
-If it is not possible to determine the recoverable amount for an individual asset, the Company shall estimate the recoverable amount of the asset's cash-generating unit.
+When it is not possible to estimate the recoverable amount of an individual asset, the Group estimates the recoverable amount of the cash-generating unit to which the asset belongs.